benrucker/JermaBot/README.md

 * `jermalofi` - Jerma joins the channel and plays some rats lofi.
 * `help` - Lists all commands available to users.
 * `stop` - Stops audio from playing, if any.
+* `jermahelp` - Sends a DM to the command caller detailing commands.
+* `list` - Lists the sounds available in the `play` command.
+* `volume` - Change the volume for sounds to be played at.

 ### WIP Commands